theanimation-96/bbox-text-merging/README.md

   ((1197, 499), (1466, 567), "Text2"),
   ((1478, 507), (1643, 557), 'Text3')`

- As you can see top and bottom are constant for in-line text.
+ As you can see top and bottom are almost constant for in-line text.

 Thanks, Enjoy!!!